-Have you actually seen King Richard?
+Have you seen King Richard?
 I have.
 And I’m so glad I did.
 I watched the movie on Saturday, April 2nd.
 The movie was amazing, epic even, and the acting of Will Smith (the leading male actor) was phenomenal.
 Yes, I acknowledge the occurrence of events that took place at the 94th Academy Awards between the Smith family and Chris Rock, as well as the subsequent public fallout that has followed.
 But thankfully, for me at least, I decided to watch the movie, and if you haven’t already, I think you should, too.

-King Richard, inevitably, might be thought by some to be yet another “Hollywood Blockbuster Film,†with perhaps a few additives to make the movie Hollywood worthy.
-Regardless, King Richard reaches new heights in film and thought, reminiscent, though quite different, from F. Scott Fitzgerald’s exploration of the American Dream in his classic, The Great Gatsby.
+King Richard, inevitably, might be thought by some to be yet another Hollywood Blockbuster Film, mixed with a few additives to make the movie Hollywood worthy.
+Regardless, King Richard reaches new heights in film and thought, reminiscent, though still quite different, from F. Scott Fitzgerald’s exploration of the American Dream in his classic, The Great Gatsby.

 ———